martin0004/landmark_classification/README.md

 ### Test

-CNN 2 met the accuracy requirement was selected as the best model and was ran on the test dataset.
-The accuracy requirement was still met.
+CNN 2 met the accuracy requirement and was selected as the best model.
+It was ran on the test dataset and the accuracy requirement was still met.

 | Neural Network                 | Test accuracy    |
 |--------------------------------|------------------|